smallrye/smallrye-reactive-messaging/documentation/src/main/docs/kafka/test-companion.md

 # Kafka Companion

+!!!warning "Experimental"
+    Kafka Companion is experimental and APIs are subject to change in the future.

 The **Kafka Companion** is a separate Java library for helping to test Kafka applications.
 It is not intended to mock Kafka, but to the contrary, connect to a Kafka broker and provide high-level features.